 Juliana Kay is a Melbourne-based conductor, composer and teacher with a lifelong interest in choirs and choral music.

 She is the founding director of Choral Edge and assistant conductor at Exaudi Youth Choir and Young Voice of Melbourne, directed by Mark O'Leary OAM.
-She has taught classroom music and directed ensembles in secondary schools, and has tutored choristers at the Australian Boys Choir.
-She currently teaches at Richmond High School.
+She has taught in several secondary schools as an ensemble director and Kodaly-inspired classroom music teacher.

 As a composer, Juliana enjoys writing pieces that are interesting to singers and audiences alike.
 Her music is performed by children's and amateur choirs across Australia and some of her work can be found through the Australian publisher SingScore.
 In 2020 she was the joint-winner of the Ralph Morton Memorial Composition Competition, hosted by the National Youth Choir of Australia.